awesomelistsio/awesome/README.md

 * **[Awesome Travel Blogging](https://github.com/awesomelistsio/awesome-travel-blogging):** A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 * **[Awesome WordPress](https://github.com/awesomelistsio/awesome-wordpress):** A curated list of resources for WordPress.

+## Cloud Platforms

+* **[Awesome Azure](https://github.com/awesomelistsio/awesome-azure):** A curated list of awesome tools, resources, libraries, learning materials, and services related to Microsoft Azure.

+## Code Editors

+* **[Awesome Visual Studio Code](https://github.com/awesomelistsio/awesome-vscode):** A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.

+## Creator Support Platforms

+* **[Awesome Ko-fi](https://github.com/awesomelistsio/awesome-ko-fi):** A curated list of awesome tools, resources, guides, and integrations for using Ko-fi.
+* **[Awesome Patreon](https://github.com/awesomelistsio/awesome-patreon):** A curated list of awesome tools, resources, guides, and integrations for creators using Patreon.
+* **[Awesome Buy Me a Coffee](https://github.com/awesomelistsio/awesome-buymeacoffee):** A curated list of tools, resources, guides, and integrations for creators using Buy Me a Coffee.

 ## Cryptocurrency

 * **[Awesome Altcoins](https://github.com/awesomelistsio/awesome-altcoins):** A collection of resources, tools, and information for alternative cryptocurrencies beyond Bitcoin and Ethereum.